jdm79/quizzler-ios/README.md

 ## Our Goal

-The goal of this tutorial is to take you one step further in your journey of becoming an app developer.
-We are going to introduce you to the holy grail of mobile design patterns: the Model View Controller (MVC) pattern.
+The goal of this tutorial is the Model View Controller (MVC) pattern.
 A design pattern is simply a repeatable and optimised solution to a common software problem.
-We’ll learn more about this when you see it used in the tutorial.

-## What you will create

-You will program a trivia quiz app, inspired by the awesome “Quiz Up” game.
-If you have another field of expertise, you’ll be glad to know that multiple choice question apps are one of the most popular types of educational apps on the App Store!

 ## What you will learn